 The colorful handicraft markets and regional costumes, the hospitality, and the beauty of the landscapes that frame the volcanoes, lakes, rivers, and mountains make Guatemala a place to be kept in the visitors` heart.
 Not to mention that the natural, cultural and historic heritage is evident in every corner of the country.
 Guatemala holds most of the archeological sites of the Mayan culture which are surrounded by and impressive flora and fauna, and are considered true lungs of the humanity.
 It has more than 35 volcanoes of which 13 comply with the necessary conditions and two mountain ranges cross the country.

 La Antigua Guatemala

-CONVENTO DE LOS DOMINICOS: 16th century building that housed the first university in the Americas.
+CONVENTO DE LOS DOMINICOS: A 16th century building that housed the first university in the Americas.
 In that church Fray Antón de Montesinos became the first advocate of human rights in the Americas by speaking out against the abuses suffered by the Taíno Indians.
-Colonial City.

-PARQUE INDEPENDENCIA: White-marble mausoleum where the remains of the founding fathers of the Dominican Republic are buried: Juan Pablo Duarte, Matías Ramon Mella and Francisco del Rosario Sánchez.
+PARQUE INDEPENDENCIA: A white-marble mausoleum where the remains of the founding fathers of the Dominican Republic are buried: Juan Pablo Duarte, Matías Ramon Mella and Francisco del Rosario Sánchez.
 The park is also the city’s largest open art gallery.
-Colonial City.